manisha-v/portfolio/README.md

 # Portfolio Repository

 Welcome to my portfolio repository!
 This project showcases my web development skills using HTML, CSS, and JavaScript.
-The portfolio website has been successfully deployed and can be accessed [here](https://manisha-v.github.io/portfolio/).
+The portfolio website can be accessed [here](https://manisha-v.github.io/portfolio/).

 ## About